 I went there when I first moved to Boston.
 They walk the walk; the waitresses wear kimono!
 If you talk to them in rudimentary Japanese (which my husband and I describe as “sushi bar” Japanese) they look at you blankly.
 Everyone there was not Japanese.
 Chinese, yes.
 Maybe other countries too.
 But no one spoke Japanese because no one was actually Japanese.

-I’ve been to Japanese sushi take out with decent food.
+I’ve been to a Japanese sushi take-out with decent food.
 I thought they were Japanese.
 It turns out that they are Taiwanese.
 I’m cool with that.
 Taiwan was under Japanese rule for 50 years.
 Koreans commonly run hybrid sushi Korean restaurants.
 I am cool with that too for the same reason.

 I get why Asians who are not of Japanese descent want to run sushi restaurants.
 There is big money in sushi.
 It’s mainstream these days.
 But is this cultural appropriation?
 When Korean food becomes equally as trendy and accepted, are these same Korean restauranteurs going to like Chinese Americans running soondubu or Korean BBQ restaurants?